 Serological surveys in high-risk areas of Turkey suggest that about 88% of human infections are subclinical.
 In humans who develop disease, the incubation period may be from 1 to 13 days; typically, it is 1 to 5 days following a tick bite, or 5 to 7 days following exposure to infected blood or tissues.
 The disease is characterised by sudden onset fever, headache and myalgia; vomiting, abdominal pain and diarrhoea may also occur.
 A haemorrhagic phase typically begins around 3 to 5 days later.
-Petechial skin rashes may progress to extensive subcutaneous ecchymoses; subconjunctival and other mucosal haemorrhages may occur; there may be bleeding from the gastrointestinal and urinary tracts; cerebral haemorrhage may also occur.
+Petechial skin rashes may progress to extensive subcutaneous ecchymoses; subconjunctival and other mucosal haemorrhages may occur; there may be bleeding from the gastrointestinal and

+Commented [VK8]: Please add the change in blood volume (including a 0.5ml increase per visit and cumulative blood volume) for cohort 2 in the cover letters and amendment tool urinary tracts; cerebral haemorrhage may also occur.
 In fatal cases, death is usually in the second week of the illness, from haemorrhage, shock and organ failure.
 High viral load ( $\geq 10^8$ copies/ml) correlates with fatal outcome.